thanhnct/thanhnct/README.md

-## 👋 Hi, I'm Thanh — Senior Software Engineer
+## 👋 Hi, I'm Thanh — Software Engineer

 I'm currently a Senior Software Engineer and team leader, managing a small but mighty team of 4 people.
 My main focus is on web development, and I have a strong passion for designing robust, scalable systems.